wmbrown18/TwitterFingerz/READme.md

 -Right now the stream returns

 	Tweets created by the user
-	Tweets which are retweeted by the user
 	Replies to any Tweet created by the user
-	Retweets of any Tweet created by the user
 	Manual replies, created without pressing a reply button (e.g. “@twitterapi I agree”).

 ****NOTES****
 Note: When you want to add another you must first get the userID from gettwitterid.com.
 Then add to the "$Usertofollow" variable in StreamAccess.php file
-Note: We realize that this project only needs to get original tweets from users, and not mentions and retweets by other people.
-Our stream will only display
+Note: We realize that this project only needs to get original tweets from users, and not mentions.
-	 orignial tweets in future iterations.
 We included this example of the stream to show that we have made progress in being able to connect to the
 	 Twitter Streaming API and gather data.